Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 7. Modern Changes

-Education and modernization are influencing the lifestyle of tribes.
+Education and modernisation are influencing the lifestyle of tribes.
 Many now follow Hinduism, Buddhism, or Christianity along with traditional beliefs.

 The tribes of Arunachal Pradesh are the backbone of its cultural identity, showcasing India’s rich diversity.